 Where the valuation is lower than expected, we will still offer the loan but we may reduce the amount accordingly within our guideline LTVs.

 Yes.
-If you do not have your own solicitors we can recommend one from our panel of solicitors who are expert at bridging and make the process quick and simple for you.
+If you do not have your own solicitors we can recommend one from our panel of solicitors who are experts at bridging and make the process quick and simple for you.

 Can you recommend a solicitor?